Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: More Results

-\paragraph{Comparison with Imitation Learning Baseline} To demonstrate the mix-quality property of the non-curated dataset, we compare GSA with Diffusion Policy, a widely used imitation learning approach by modeling the agent with diffusion models.
-From~\cref{fig:diffusion_policy}, we can see that due to the dataset consisting of non-expert data, the diffusion policy fails to demonstrate satisfactory results, while GSA can effectively utilize the offline data.
+To demonstrate the mixed-quality property of the non-curated dataset, we compare NCRL with Diffusion Policy, a widely used imitation learning approach by modeling the agent with diffusion models.
+From~\cref{fig:diffusion_policy}, we can see that due to the dataset consisting of non-expert data, the diffusion policy fails to demonstrate satisfactory results, while NCRL can effectively utilize the offline data.